mongodb/docs/source/includes/list-table-cluster-options.rst

        data-bearing server [#data-bearing]_ for your |service| cluster.

        .. include:: /includes/fact-instance-size-groupings.rst

+       .. include:: /includes/enable-sharding-requirements.rst

        Each instance size comes with a default set of resources.
-Depending on the choice of cloud provider you can modify the following settings per cluster:
+Depending on the selected cloud service provider and instance size,
+       |service| can provide the following configuration options:

        - :guilabel:`Custom Storage Capacity`: The size of the server root volume.
 Changes to storage capacity affects :ref:`cost